Veterinarians

 Read More

 Dr. Smith team roped a bit through high school, and he’s been involved in the Thoroughbred business with mares, foals and yearlings.
-He currently doesn’t own any horses, but does have one pony named Rooster his daughters hop on from time to time.
+He currently owns one pony named Rooster his daughters hop on from time to time.

 Dr. Smith is married with two daughters; he enjoys spending time watching his kids in their various sports activities, along with hunting, fishing, hiking and the outdoors.